hpdipto/react-typescript-fcc/README.md

 # React TypeScript

-The source code of this repository is taken from Ben Awad's [How to use TypeScript in React](https://www.youtube.com/watch?v=dy9gr94s6ZY) video which is actually published from freeCodeCamp.
+The source code of this repository is taken from freeCodeCamp's [How to use TypeScript in React](https://www.youtube.com/watch?v=dy9gr94s6ZY) video.

 Its a small tutorial but I liked this as a beginner level TypeScript coder.
 May be I would come back to this repository again for reference.